example42/puppet-architectures/architectures/nodeless/README.md

 - Module site:
 -- Provides local files and templates
--- Manages classes grouping logic (here a general + role classes) -- Defines infrastructure variables in site::settings according to top scope vars and site logic -- Uses explicit class declarations with parameters style
+-- Manages classes grouping logic (here a general + role classes) -- Uses a stack::logstash class for logs management

-- Hiera is not used.
+- Hiera:
+-- Used for data.

 - ENC is not used.